ruby-R53/X.Shot/README.md

 ```

 The output type can be:
-- your clibpoard (`clipboard`), by piping the output to your clipboard
+- your clipboard (`clipboard`), by piping the output to your clipboard
   manager (xclip by default)
 - a file.
 See section below.